-The tax and monetary reforms proposed by the Capital Homestead Act would effectively address economic defects in our currently fragmented and costly health care system, and would enable all Americans to receive the care they need with minimal public sector and bureaucratic control.
+The tax and monetary reforms proposed by the Capital Homestead Act would effectively address economic defects in our currently fragmented and costly health care

 The tax system, for example, would exempt a four-member family from paying any income or payroll taxes on incomes below \$100,000, to cover their own basic living expenses.
 That family could then afford to pay premiums for nationally standardized, comprehensive health care coverage offered by the private sector, with no exclusions.
 Needy families would receive a health voucher to pay for the same coverage.
-Capital credit would also be provided to health delivery systems and mutual health insurance companies owned and governed jointly by health care providers and subscribers.49
+Capital credit would also be provided to health delivery systems and mutual health insurance companies owned and governed jointly by health care providers and subscribers.
+45